royvandewater/rise-of-the-machines-talk/outline.md

   - smart devices will not only save time but save lives
     - uberemt
     - smarter police, being view the world through sensors and make the best, safest decision
+  - there is a lot of room for improvement on how your homes, cities, office and cars operate
 - Demo
+  - auto-respond to tweets based on sentiment analysis and notifying support about the issue
 - Questions

 # Timing